-- A specialist doctor will interpret the scan and a written report sent to your consultant.
-This can take up to 2-3 days. - If you have an appointment with your consultant sooner, please tell us at the time of your appointment.
+- A specialist doctor will interpret the scan and a written report will be sent to your referring consultant.
+This can take up to a few weeks. - If you have an appointment with your consultant sooner, please tell us at the time of your appointment.